jabrail-chumakov/Import-Unity-scene-to-HoloLens-with-Vuforia-Engine/README.md

 ## Vuforia Engine
 * In Hierarchy window Right Mouse click in empty space and in the appeared list click **Vuforia Engine** - **Image Target**.
 This will create **ImageTarget** game object in your scene
 * Place your **panda** object under **ImageTarget**, so it becomes subcomponent of it
+* Click on **ImageTarget** and in the `Inspector` window navigate to `Image Target Behaviour (Script)`
+* Next to `Type` choose **From Database**.
+New window will appear asking to Import a default database.
+Click **Import**
-* Click on **ImageTarget** and in the `Inspector` window navigate to `Image Target Behaviour`, Select `Type` - `From Database`, `Database` - `“Your database”` and `Image Target` - `“Your Image Target”` (Note that before that, you need to import your mark on the Vuforia website.
-Create an account there and import your mark.
-It will evaluate and rate your mark depending on its features.
-After that, download createad database and import it to Unity as a Custom Package.
-The size of imported mark should be exactly the same as of a real one since it affects on tracking feature!)
+* Now it's time to upload your own database.
+Go to Vuforia Engine developer portal and add your own database.
+Service will evaluate and rate your mark depending on its features.
+After that, download createad database and import it to Unity as a Custom Package (or double click on it).
+The size of imported mark should be exactly the same as of a real one since it affects on tracking features!
+*
 ## Build scene
 * Click `File` - `Build settings`
 * Click **Add Open Scenes** (Note: there should be only one scene that you’re building)